kore4lyf/notes/data_structures_and_algorithms/A Common Sense Guide To Data Structure and Algorithm.md

 ### Same Algorithm, Different Scenarios

 - Linear search isn’t always O(N).
 If we were to describe the efficiency of linear search in its totality, we’d say that linear search is O(1) in a best-case scenario (when the item we’re searching for is found in the first cell of the array), and O(N) in a worst-case scenario (If the item we’re looking for is in the final cell of the array).
-- While Big O effectively describes both the best- and worst-case scenarios of a given algorithm, Big O Notation generally refers to the worst-case scenario unless specified otherwise.
+- While Big O effectively describes both the best- and worst-case scenarios of a given algorithm.
+- **Big O Notation generally refers to the worst-case scenario unless specified otherwise**.
 This is why most references will describe linear search as being O(N) even though it can be O(1) in a best-case scenario.

 This is because a “pessimistic” approach can be a useful tool.